 Signs Your Relationship Is Suffering Due To Lack of Effort

-When one partner starts pulling back in a relationship or the other feels that they’re the only one doing all the work to make it work, it signals to trouble brewing between a couple.
+When your partner starts pulling back in a relationship and you are the only one investing in your relationship, it signals trouble brewing between you two.
 Here are some of the tell-tale signs your relationship is suffering due to a lack of effort from one of the partners:

 1. One partner feels like they’re making all the sacrifices